Picolab/fully-sharded-database/krl/README.md

 # KRL rulesets

-Note: four of these rulesets don't really belong in this repository.
+Note: four or five of these rulesets don't really belong in this repository.

 ## A different organization